shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 - the accepted static-FP8 decoder with fused Q/K RMSNorm, MRoPE, and KV-cache write;
 - general CPU construction of audio length and packing metadata;
-- exact-admitted audio-prefix CUDA graphs with a shared graph memory pool;
+- exact-admitted audio-frontend CUDA graphs with a shared graph memory pool;
-- exact-admitted audio-suffix CUDA graphs grouped into one padded 390-row bucket.
+- exact-admitted audio-transformer CUDA graphs grouped into one padded 390-row bucket.

 The key distinction is: